reframejs/reframe/readme.md

 };
 ~~~

-The page config configures a page by assigning the page:
+A page config configures a page by assigning it
- - a React component (required)
+ - a React component (required),
- - a route (required)
+ - a route (required), and
- - further (optional) page configurations (such as the page's &lt;title&gt;, meta tags, script tags, whether the page should by hydrated or not, whether the page's HTML should be rendered either at build-time or at request-time, etc.)
+ - further (optional) page configurations (such as the page's &lt;title&gt;, meta tags, script tags, whether the page should by hydrated or not, whether the page's HTML should be rendered at build-time or at request-time, etc.).

 You can build a React web app with **no build configuration** and **no server configuration**.
 **All you need to create a web app is one React component, one route, and one page config per page.**
 But **everything is customizable**, if you need to.
 You can customize the transpiling & bundling, the server, the browser entry, the Node.js entry, etc.

-By defining page configs, you can easily create:
+By defining page configs you can easily create:

  - **Server-side rendered React apps**
  <br/>